 A Choice for International Students

 The number of studying internationally is increasing every year.
-International Erasmus students choosing to study at LSMU are mostly from Spain, Italy, Latvia, Belgium and Poland.
+International Erasmus students choosing to study at LSMU are mostly from Spain, Italy, France, Turkey and the Czech Republic.

-LSMU participates in the development of projects that result in new technologies, augmented scientific research and development, renewed and modernized University’s infrastructure: a new Faculty of Nursing is presently under construction.
+LSMU participates in the development of projects that result in new technologies, augmented scientific research and development, and renewed and modernized University infrastructure: a new Faculty of Nursing is presently under construction.

 Don’t miss your chance for